Philosophy + Aims

 theoretical physics that forms the intellectual foundation for

-develops mathematics, kinematics, tracer dynamics, momentum dynamics,
+first semester develops mathematics, kinematics, tracer dynamics,

-suggestions on this ongoing project (Griffies, 2025).
+suggestions on this ongoing project (Griffies, 2026).

 Lectures + Schools